Henrik Janson: Strings and orchestra arranger

-Other songs including string arrangements by Janson are "Fuckin’ Perfect" and "I Don’t Believe You" (both with Pink), "Toxic" (Britney Spears), "The Call" and "Show Me the Meaning of Being Lonely" (both with The Backstreet Boys).
+Other songs including string arrangements by Janson are "Fuckin' Perfect" and "I Don't Believe You" (both with Pink), "Toxic" (Britney Spears), "The Call" and "Show Me the Meaning of Being Lonely" (both with the Backstreet Boys).

 Songwriting

 Alongside arranging and producing music, Janson also writes songs within different genres, from pop and jazz to classical crossover, often in collaboration with other songwriters.

-Examples of songs co-written for artists by Janson:

-"You're Out Of My Life" (Darin), "Don't Tell Me You're Sorry" (S Club 8), "Fools" (Rachel Stevens), "Come Primavera" (Il Divo), "What You Believe In" (Take That), "Like Suicide" (Christian Walz), "The Queen" (Velvet) and "Discoteque" (Elin Lanto).
-Janson also has contributed with songs on Swedish artist Lisa Nilsson’s albums Små Rum and Viva and working as a guitarist on her albums Himlen Runt Hörnet and Till Morelia.
+Songs co-written by Janson include "You're Out of My Life" (Darin), "Don't Tell Me You're Sorry" (S Club 8), "Fools" (Rachel Stevens), "Come Primavera" (Il Divo), "What You Believe In" (Take That), "Like Suicide" (Christian Walz), "The Queen" (Velvet) and "Discoteque" (Elin Lanto).
+Janson also has contributed with songs on Swedish artist Lisa Nilsson's albums Små Rum and Viva and working as a guitarist on her albums Himlen runt hörnet and Till Morelia.

 Collaborations

-Through the years, Janson has collaborated with artists such as Aqua, Backstreet Boys, Benny Andersson, Bernard Purdie, Brenda Russell, Britney Spears, Céline Dion, Cody Karey, Eddie Harris, Emilia Mitiku, Il Divo, Katherine Jenkins, Kelly Rowland, Maceo Parker, Max Martin, Michael Bolton, Michael Ruff, Nils Landgren, Paul Potts, Peter Jöback, Pink, Randy Brecker, Robyn, Ronan Keating, Roxette, Take That, The Tenors, Toots Thielemans, Westlife and Arch Enemy.
+Through the years, Janson has collaborated with artists such as Aqua, Backstreet Boys, Benny Andersson, Bernard Purdie, Brenda Russell, Britney Spears, Céline Dion, Cody Karey, Eddie Harris, Emilia Mitiku, Il Divo, Katherine Jenkins, Kelly Rowland, Maceo Parker, Max Martin, Michael Bolton, Michael Ruff, Nils Landgren, Paul Potts, Peter Jöback, Pink, Randy Brecker, Robyn, Ronan Keating, Roxette, Take That, the Tenors, Toots Thielemans, Westlife and Arch Enemy.

 Recent work

-On 5 December 2013 Céline Dion released the song "Breakaway" as a single in the UK.
+On 5 December 2013, Céline Dion released the song "Breakaway" as a single in the UK.
 Her album, Loved Me Back to Life, also includes "Somebody Loves Somebody", both songs with string arrangements co-written by Janson.

 The annual Nobel Prize Awards in 2013 were presented in Stockholm on 10 December.
-During the following banquet held at the Stockholm City Hall, the classical crossover composition "Anthem for all Mankind", with music written and produced by Janson for the event, was performed by the Swedish opera trio Divine.
+During the following banquet held at the Stockholm City Hall, the classical crossover composition "Anthem for All Mankind", with music written and produced by Janson for the event, was performed by the Swedish opera trio Divine.